Home arrow Fix the GWT Bug

 All is now well.

-Why does this exist?
 Who knows.
 It's possible though that someone might redirect traffic to the alternative site domain (a type of pagejacking).
 In any case an explanation of how to fix the bug should be given on the page, within GWT.

-It's yet another example of the fact - obvious to all except those responsible, developers - that usability and documentation are not a developer's strong points :)
+It's yet another example of the fact - very obvious to all except those responsible, developers - that usability and documentation are not a developer's strong points :)

 Come back Vanessa F, all is forgiven, even the naked blogging...